 The successful candidate for this apprenticeship will have a strong interest in printed music, the ability to read full scores, and strong organizational skills and attention to detail.

 This apprenticeship is an opportunity to work alongside NYO-USA's orchestra personnel manager and other artistic and administrative staff to learn about the planning and execution of an orchestra’s activities in rehearsals and the successful presentation of concerts.
 Orchestra personnel managers are musicians who serve as the key liaison between and among conductors, players, and other administrative personnel.
 The apprentice will assist with seating assignments and rotation, rehearsal orders and timings, backstage logistics, and preparation of venues for rehearsals and concerts.
 He or she will also have a window into the larger planning of an orchestral tour, particularly from the perspective of ensuring that the artistic needs of the musicians are addressed as fully as possible.

 The successful candidate will have experience as a member of instrumental ensembles, a general familiarity with orchestral music, and excellent communication and organizational abilities.

-Students may apply for one or both apprenticeships based on their interests and experience.
-There is no fee to apply, and a short application form must be completed online by February 15, 2014.
+Students may apply for one or all apprenticeships based on their interests and experience.
+There is no fee to apply, and a short application form must be completed online by January 16, 2015.
 If you are under the age of 18 at the time of your application, permission of a parent or guardian is needed.